dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 The process for using compiled bindings is to:

 1. Ensure that XAML compilation is enabled.
 For more information about XAML compilation, see [XAML Compilation](~/xaml/xamlc.md).
-1. Set an `x:DataType` attribute on a `VisualElement` to the type of the object that the `VisualElement` and its children will bind to.
+1. Set an `x:DataType` attribute on a <xref:Microsoft.Maui.Controls.VisualElement> to the type of the object that the <xref:Microsoft.Maui.Controls.VisualElement> and its children will bind to.

 > [!NOTE]
 > It's recommended to set the `x:DataType` attribute at the same level in the view hierarchy as the `BindingContext` is set.
 However, this attribute can be re-defined at any location in a view hierarchy.

 To use compiled bindings, the `x:DataType` attribute must be set to a string literal, or a type using the `x:Type` markup extension.
 At XAML compile time, any invalid binding expressions will be reported as build errors.
 However, the XAML compiler will only report a build error for the first invalid binding expression that it encounters.
-Any valid binding expressions that are defined on the `VisualElement` or its children will be compiled, regardless of whether the `BindingContext` is set in XAML or code.
+Any valid binding expressions that are defined on the <xref:Microsoft.Maui.Controls.VisualElement> or its children will be compiled, regardless of whether the `BindingContext` is set in XAML or code.
 Compiling a binding expression generates compiled code that will get a value from a property on the *source*, and set it on the property on the *target* that's specified in the markup.
 In addition, depending on the binding expression, the generated code may observe changes in the value of the *source* property and refresh the *target* property, and may push changes from the *target* back to the *source*.

 > [!IMPORTANT]
 > Compiled bindings are disabled for any binding expressions that define the `Source` property.
 This is because the `Source` property is always set using the `x:Reference` markup extension, which can't be resolved at compile time.